AliceO2Group/WebUi/docs/guide/hyperscript-vnode.md

 Being declarative improves maintenance of an application to avoid spaghetti code, and it provides all functional features for free (tests, re-usability).

-Note: vnodes can be modified by the template engine so you must not reuse them and instead re-generate them for each redraw.
+Note: As vnodes can be modified by the template engine you must not reuse them.
+Instead, create a new instance for each view redraw.

 See [Components](components.md) guide to learn more about re-usability and maintenance.
 See [API Reference for JS](../reference/frontend-js.md) to get the `h()` function prototype.